 I think the advantage of commercial vehicles is that while the upfront cost of an alternative fuel vehicle like CNG will be more expensive, the advantage of the fleet customer is that they have the ability to pay off the investment faster because they run more miles.

-The other element of alternative fueled vehicles is packaging of the fuel.
+The other element of alternative-fueled vehicles is the packaging of the fuel.
 Fuels like CNG require more package space to store that type of fuel vs gasoline or diesel and your larger vehicles typically have more ability to be able to accommodate larger storage requirements.
 It makes it actually more attractive in larger commercial vehicles.

 Green Fleet: Talk about how Ford uses recycled content for manufacturing.